 Stick with the Right Intensities When Training

+You can use various kinds of Cardio Fitness Machines to help you with your training.
+Treadmills, ellipticals, exercise bikes etc., could prove fruitful in your workout regime.
 One of the top pieces of equipment you can purchase to dial in your cardiovascular training is a heart rate monitor.
 Consider exercising within 60 to 80% of your maximum heart rate to reach optimal physiological outcomes.
 In case you do not have the monitor, you can just try using the RPE method.

 Get the Right Rest Intervals